Umich-DNNG/pynoise/CohnAlpha/documentation/README.md

 ### **Settings**
 The CohnAlpha program can be run with a variety of options that change the visual output and type of analysis being run.
-In the settings file, this is listed as the CohnAlpha Settings.
+Here are the breakdown of the subsettings related to the CohnAlpha analysis:

 "Input/Output Settings":
 * "Input file/folder" (*str): Input data pathway.